quicwg/base-drafts/draft-ietf-quic-transport.md

 form, or they are smaller than the smallest minimum size for any version that the server supports.

-This version of QUIC defines a minimum size for initial packets of 1200 octets.
+This version of QUIC defines a minimum size for initial packets of 1200 octets (see {{packetization}}).
 Versions of QUIC that define smaller minimum initial packet sizes need to be aware that initial packets will be discarded without action by servers that only support versions with larger minimums.
 Clients that support multiple QUIC versions can avoid this problem by ensuring that they increase the size of their initial packets to the largest minimum size across all of the QUIC versions they support.
 Servers need to recognize initial packets that are the minimum size of all QUIC versions they support.

 ## Version Negotiation {#version-negotiation}